 2. Use bubble wrap to insulate windows

-Bubble wrap is a good way to insulate a window if a warmer home is the urgent requirement.
-We have to admit that it’s not going to help any with the view, though.
+Bubble wrap is a good way to insulate a window if a warmer home is an urgent requirement.
+We have to admit that it’s not going to do any favors for your view, though.

 Again, this isn't the most practical solution, but it is speedy and effective if you're wondering how to insulate windows fast.